 - General Fund-is the general operating fund of the School.
 It is used to account for all financial resources.
-This fund is considered a major fund. - Special Revenue Fund-to account for certain federal grants program resources such as the National School Lunch Program.
+This fund is considered a major fund. - Special Revenue Fund-to account for certain federal grants program resources, such as the National School Lunch Program.
+This fund is considered a major special revenue fund. - Special Revenue Fund-to account for the CARES and CRRSA grants arising from the COVID-19 pandemic.
+This fund is considered a major special revenue fund. - Special Revenue Fund-to account for resources of the School internal funds which are used to administer monies collected for student athletic activities and student organizations.
 This fund is considered a major special revenue fund. - Capital Projects Fund-to account for the School's State Capital Outlay funds.
-Amounts are subsequently transferred to the General Fund to pay the operating lease agreement on the School's elementary, primary, and intermediate buildings. - Additionally, the School reports the following fiduciary fund type: - Agency Fund-to account for resources of the school internal funds which are used to administer monies collected for student athletic activities and student organizations.
+Amounts are subsequently transferred to the General Fund to pay the operating lease agreement on the School's primary and intermediate elementary buildings.